This is the multi-page printable view of this section. Click here to print.

 Return to the regular view of this page.

-What is the SamurAI Agent?
+What is the SamurAI Endpoint Agent?

 Telemetry Data Collection

-• Standardized and targeted telemetry data collection independent of operating system (e.g the agent utilizes a custom Sysmon configuration, specifically tuned for the SamurAI platform applied to Microsoft Windows to optimize event collection and analysis).
+• Standardized and targeted telemetry data collection independent of operating system (e.g the agent utilizes a custom Sysmon configuration, specifically tuned for the SamurAI Platform applied to Microsoft Windows to optimize event collection and analysis).

-• Eliminates the need for 3rd party integrations to the Samurai platform (e.g winlogbeat agents installed on the Microsoft Windows OS).
+• Eliminates the need for 3rd party integrations to the SamurAI Platform (e.g winlogbeat agents installed on the Microsoft Windows OS).

 • Eliminates the need for any endpoint configuration in telemetry collection.